nadrane/blog/source/_posts/using-jq-to-effortlessly-ingest-newline-delimited-JSON-into-postgres.md

 ---
-title: Using jq to Effortlessly Ingest Line-delimited JSON into PostgreSQL
+title: Using Shell Commands to Effortlessly Ingest Line-delimited JSON into PostgreSQL
 date: 2018-10-18
 categories:
-  - [Command Line]
+  - [Shell]
   - [Postgres]
 ---

 I recently wanted to ingest a [line-delimited](https://en.wikipedia.org/wiki/JSON_streaming#Line-delimited_JSON) JSON file into [Postgres](https://www.postgresql.org/) for some quick data exploration.
-I was surprised when I couldn't find a simple solution that parsed and broke apart the JSON, loading each field into its own column.
-Here is my approach.
+I was surprised when I couldn't find a simple CLI solution that parsed the JSON and loaded each field into its own column.
+Every approach I found instead inserted the entire JSON object in a JSONB field.
+Here is my solution.

 <!-- more -->